perlajarillo/MostlyPlants101/README.md

 ### 6. Create yor Google keys

-Bowls 101 uses OAuth 2.0 to Access Google APIs.
+Mostly Plants 101 uses OAuth 2.0 to Access Google APIs.
 If you don't have a key or need more information visit [Google Developers Console ](https://console.developers.google.com/).Once you have your key generated download it and save it inside the repository under the name **client_secrets.json**.
 That file has not been uploaded in this repository for safety.

 ### 7. Configure the environment